Unique Things to Do in Nova Scotia

 They are indeed plentiful in this area that was once a tropical rain forest.
 We combed the shores with a small tour group but didn’t have to look far.
 It didn’t take us long to catch up with the excitement of the kids in our tour, running up to the guide to show off what we found and get a clear definition of what it once was, but 300 million years later.

-Raft a tidal bore
+Raft a Tidal Bore

 A tidal bore (a phenomenon in which the incoming tide forms a wave that travels up a river or narrow bay against the normal current) is a pretty rare phenomenon, and when it’s caused by the highest tides in the world, that makes it doubly special.